-What are the top universities in the UK?
+Which are the top universities in the UK 2022?
 If you want to study in England, Scotland, Wales or Northern Ireland, which universities should you consider?

-This UK university league table reveals the 91 best UK universities and colleges, according to the trusted Times Higher Education World University Rankings 2016-2017.
+This league table reveals the best UK universities and colleges, according to the trusted Times Higher Education World University Rankings 2022.

-Three universities in Scotland appear in the top 25: the University of Edinburgh, the University of Glasgow and the University of St Andrews, while the best university in Wales is Cardiff University, ranked just inside the top 30.
+Three universities in Scotland appear in the top 25: the University of Edinburgh, the University of Glasgow and the University of Aberdeen, while the best institution in Wales is Cardiff University, ranked 28th.

 For students looking to study in Northern Ireland, the best university in the ranking is Queen’s University Belfast.

-Of the 91 top universities in the UK, more than 20 are in London, including well-known institutions such as Imperial College London and University College London, and more recently established universities such as the University of Westminster and the University of Greenwich.
+Of the top universities in the UK, about 20 are in London, including well-known institutions such as Imperial College London and UCL, and more recently established universities such as the University of Westminster and the University of Greenwich.

 Top 5 universities in the UK

-One of the most prestigious universities in the world, and one of the oldest, the University of Oxford attracts top scholars and students to its 44 colleges and halls.
-Entry standards are high and admissions are competitive; in 2015 there were 18,000 undergraduate applications for only 3,200 places, and 24,000 postgraduate applications for 5,200 places.
+One of the world’s oldest and most prestigious universities, the University of Oxford attracts top scholars and students to its 44 colleges and halls.
+Entry standards are high and admission is competitive; on average, it receives five applications for each available place.

 As is common in the UK, the university offers a number of joint honours programmes that combine two subjects at undergraduate level.
-In total, there are 250 different undergraduate degree combinations.
-The combination of philosophy, politics and economics is a particularly prestigious degree course on offer, although it is no longer unique to the University of Oxford.
+In total, there are 250 undergraduate degree combinations.
+The combination of philosophy, politics and economics is a particularly prestigious degree course, although it is no longer unique to Oxford.

-There are more than 100 libraries in Oxford, the most famous of which is the Bodleian, built in 1602.
-The small town also boasts a number of museums, including the Oxford University Museum of Natural History, which houses the remains of a dodo, and the Museum of the History of Science, which displays a blackboard used by Albert Einstein.
+There are more than 100 libraries at Oxford, the most famous of which is the Bodleian, built in 1602.
+The city also boasts a number of museums, including the Oxford University Museum of Natural History, which houses the remains of a dodo, and the Museum of the History of Science, which displays a blackboard used by Albert Einstein.

-More than 30 world leaders, 26 British prime ministers, 26 Nobel prizewinners and more than 120 Olympic medallists were educated at Oxford.
-Stephen Hawking, Hugh Grant and Indira Ghandi are among the most famous alumni.
+More than 30 world leaders, 27 British prime ministers, 50 Nobel prizewinners and 120 Olympic medallists were educated at Oxford.
+Stephen Hawking, Hugh Grant and Indira Gandhi are some of its famous graduates.

 Like Oxford, the University of Cambridge is fundamentally collegiate and is also one of the oldest and most prestigious universities in the world.
-The town is based just an hour’s drive from London.
+The town is just an hour from London.

-Cambridge is particularly renowned for excellence in mathematics and has educated some of the most famous British scientists throughout history.
-In total, there have been 92 Nobel prizes awarded to academics affiliated to the university and Cambridge-affiliated mathematicians have won a number of Fields Medals.
+Cambridge is particularly renowned for excellence in mathematics and has educated some of the most famous British scientists.
+In total, 117 Nobel laureates are affiliated with the university and Cambridge-affiliated mathematicians have won 11 Fields medals.

-Getting a place at the university as an undergraduate is extremely competitive; the acceptance rate is less than 25 per cent and more than half of rejected candidates go on to receive A grades for all their final school exams.
+Getting an undergraduate place at the university is extremely competitive; the acceptance rate is less than 25 per cent and more than half of rejected candidates received A grades for all their final school exams.

-Undergraduates are taught in lectures and supervisions – intimate tutorials with only a couple of other students at most.
-The workload is heavy but terms are shorter than at many other universities in the UK.
+Undergraduates are taught via lectures and supervisions – intimate tutorials with only a couple of other students at most.
+The workload is heavy but terms are shorter than at many other UK universities.

 Cambridge libraries are home to extensive collections of medieval manuscripts and the university museums display collections of archaeological artefacts and zoological specimens.

-Imperial College London is consistently ranked as one of the best universities in the world for science, technology, engineering, medicine and business.
+Imperial College London is consistently ranked among the best universities in the world for science, technology, engineering, medicine and business.

-Imperial is based next to Kensington Palace in the Royal Borough of Kensington and Chelsea, with other campuses around the city.
+Imperial’s main campus is near Kensington Palace in the Royal Borough of Kensington and Chelsea, with other campuses around the city.

 The author H. G. Wells and Sir Liam Donaldson, head physician to the Queen, are among Imperial’s famous alumni.

-University College London (UCL) was the first university in England to admit students irrespective of class, race or religion, and the first to admit women on equal terms with men, following the educational philosophy of Jeremy Bentham – the university’s “spiritual founder”.
+UCL was the first university in England to admit students irrespective of class, race or religion, and the first to admit women on equal terms with men, following the educational philosophy of Jeremy Bentham, the university’s “spiritual founder”.

 UCL’s main campus is in the central London area of Bloomsbury.

-For undergraduate admission, candidates generally have all A grades at A level or a grade equivalent of 6, 6, 6 in subjects studied at higher level in the International Baccalaureate.
+For admission, undergraduate students are required to have achieved top grades in their high school exams.
 The most competitive degree is the BSc in philosophy, politics and economics, which receives 30 applicants for every place.

 Of all UK universities, the London School of Economics and Political Science (LSE) has the highest proportion of international students, at 70 per cent.

 The university has particular strengths in law, economics, history, philosophy and politics.
-Currently, 26 per cent of all Nobel prizes for economics were awarded to alumni or affiliates of the LSE.
-Famously, economic theorists at the LSE have long disputed with theorists at Cambridge, particularly over solutions to economic problems in society.
+Currently, 26 per cent of all Nobel prizes for economics have been awarded to alumni or affiliates of the LSE.

-LSE’s campus is in the Clare Market area, close to important institutions including the Royal Courts of Justice, Lincoln’s Inn, the Royal College of Surgeons and the British Museum.
+LSE’s campus is in the Clare Market area in London, close to important institutions such as the Royal Courts of Justice, Lincoln’s Inn, the Royal College of Surgeons and the British Museum.

-Many of the postgraduate courses, such as in those in economics, management and law, have an acceptance rate of less than 7 per cent.
+Many of LSE’s postgraduate courses, such as in those in economics, management and law, have an acceptance rate of less than 7 per cent.

-Prominent cultural, political and academic figures, including Nelson Mandela and George Soros, have given public lectures at the LSE as part of the university’s prestigious lecture series.
+Prominent cultural, political and academic figures, including Nelson Mandela and George Soros, have given public talks at LSE as part of the university’s prestigious lecture series.